Urawa goes top in J. League as Antlers stumble against Kobe | The Japan Times

-KASHIMA, IBARAKI PREF. – Kashima Antlers fell off the top of the J. League first division table after the champions lost 2-1 to Vissel Kobe, coupled with Urawa Reds’ 6-1 victory at Albirex Niigata on Sunday.
+KASHIMA, IBARAKI PREF. – Kashima Antlers fell off the top of the J. League first division table after the champions lost 2-1 to Vissel Kobe on Sunday, while Urawa Reds and Gamba Osaka both climbed above them by a point.

 An own goal and Kazuma Watanabe’s header in the 14th minute forced Kashima into fighting an uphill battle.
 Antlers pulled one back late through Leandro, but despite five minutes of injury time, the Club World Cup finalists failed to take any points.

-Kashima stood on 21 points from 11 games, while Urawa, on 22 points, grabbed six goals from five different scorers and an own goal in hammering Niigata, which had opened the scoring in the second minute through Musashi Suzuki.
+Kashima stands on 21 points from 11 games, while Urawa, on 22 points, grabbed six goals from five different scorers and an own goal in a 6-1 hammering away to Albirex Niigata.
+The home side had opened the scoring in the second minute through Musashi Suzuki but dropped to the bottom of the table.

+Gamba Osaka moved level on points with Urawa to sit second when they won 2-0 at Consadole Sapporo in an evening fixture, Jungo Fujimoto scoring the opener with an exquisite looping finish.

+Kashiwa Reysol beat FC Tokyo 2-1 away for their fifth successive win to move ahead of Kashima in third on goal difference.

 The top eight teams are separated by only three points.